note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 ---
 title: Typelevel Tic-Tac-Toe Overkill edition in Typescript
 date: "2022-08-23"
-description: "Typescript typesystem is very powerful, powerful enough to build a full functioning, dynamic size Tic Tac Toe Game"
+description: "Typescript typesystem is very powerful, powerful enough to build a fully functioning, dynamic size Tic Tac Toe Game"
 ---

 At Mirdin we help students to practice writing software.
 You might be familiar with how practicing guitar or some sport is very different from just playing/performing.

-You will get better from just playing but it takes much longer and your understanding on what you have learnt is much worse.
+You will get better from just playing but it takes much longer and your understanding of what you have learned is much worse.
 You will learn what to do but have a harder time explaining what you have learned.

-It's exactly how it's like for most software engineers, they practice by doing.
-Senior engineers that been through a lot gain intuition and they know that one design decision should be taken over another but they might have a hard time to explain why or justifying it except 'it feels better' or 'i have tried the other approach before and it never ends well'.
-But is there a more efficient way  ?
-Or do you have to spend 10 000 hours just reading and writing code to become enlightened and achieve the ranks of software wizard ?
+It's exactly how it normally is to work towards becoming a senior engineer.
+Senior engineers that have been through a lot gain intuition.
+They know that one design decision should be taken over another but they might have a hard time explaining exactly why.
+So do you really have to spend 10 000 hours just working on projects to achieve mastery ?

+At Mirdin we believe there is a more effective way.
+We try to give meaning behind every design decision to not have to use gut feeling or past experiences with similar design decisions to have an opinion on what direction to take.

-At Mirdin we believe there is a more effective way, We give students a series of short design exercises that takes just a few hours to finish but will contain a lot of opportunity for things to go wrong.
+One way we do this is by giving students a series of short design exercises that takes just a few hours to finish but will contain a lot of opportunities for things to go wrong.
 Then we give the students immediate feedback on how their earlier design choices affected later requirements.
-With smaller groups or private students we design specific requirements that are meant to specifically poke holes at inflexible designs.
+With smaller groups or private students, we design specific requirements for each implementation that are meant to poke holes at a student's design.

 The Tic-Tac-Toe challenge is not exactly in this vain but instead gives students the challenge to write a Tic-Tac-Toe program that cannot go wrong, and produce compile time errors for as many incorrect uses as possible.
-Like playing with the same player twice for example.
-When i was a student at Mirdin a few years ago i decided to try to write Tic-Tac-Toe completely on the type-level in typescript.
+For example, playing with the same player twice.

+When I was a student at Mirdin a few years ago I decided to try to write Tic-Tac-Toe completely on the typelevel in Typescript.
 This proved to be very challenging but fun.
+I have now expanded on that initial attempt and written this post to explain how it works in the hope to teach some more advanced typelevel Typescript.
+And maybe also make you interested in doing something similar for fun.

-I have a lot to thank the excellent Type-Challenges for helping me learn enough type level trickery to get it done. https://github.com/type-challenges/type-challenges
+I have a lot to thank the excellent Type-Challenges for helping me learn enough type-level trickery to get it done. https://github.com/type-challenges/type-challenges

-If you would like to have a stab at doing this yourself, here is the requirements.

-### Code
+### Where to find the code
 To play along,  here is a Typescript playground of the code. https://tinyurl.com/typelevel-tic-tac-toe